 College of Operational & Strategic Leadership

 He is a fourth generation Naval Officer and in addition to his civilian faculty position, serves as a Commander in the Navy Reserve.
-While on active duty he served as both a Surface Warfare Officer onboard USS TARAWA (LHA-1) and Naval Flight Officer in the P-3 Orion community.
+While on active duty from 1992 to 2003 he served as both a Surface Warfare Officer onboard USS TARAWA (LHA-1) and Naval Flight Officer in the P-3 Orion community.

 From 2007 to 2010 he served as Executive Officer of NR U.S. Forces Korea